EvangeliaBaou/Semantic-Segmentation-of-Road-driving-images-using-a-Fully-Convolutional-Neural-Network/README.md

 Then the reshaped annotation will have 4 slices and its contents will look like this: <br/>
 reshaped_anno = [1 0 0 0] [0 1 0 0] [0 0 1 0] [0 0 0 1]

+# Model
+AS mentioned earlier, a VGG-16 network will be used for the encoder and FCN-8 for the decoder.
+This is the diagram of the model's architecture:

 ![alt text](https://github.com/LiaBaou/Semantic-Segmentation-of-Road-driving-images-using-a-Fully-Convolutional-Neural-Network/blob/main/fcn8.png)